library(tidyverse) # For ggplot, dplyr, and friends

 Simple regression

 First, let’s filter the Atlanta weather data to only look at the summer.
 We also add a column to scale up the humidity value—right now it’s on a scale of 0-1 (for percentages), but when interpreting regression we talk about increases in whole units, so we’d talk about moving from 0% humidity to 100% humidity, which isn’t helpful, so instead we multiply everything by 100 so we can talk about moving from 50% humidity to 51% humidity.
-We also scale up a couple other variables that we’ll use in the larger model later.
+We also scale up a couple other variables the same way, in case you want to put them in a model of your own.

 weather_atl_summer <- weather_atl %>%